handrades/handrade.com/_posts/2020-4-13-PowerShell-for-non-System-Admins.md

   * Is the file path to the excel file
   * ~ is the equivalent to my home directory, in my case C:\Users\Hector.

 PowerShell should now display the excel file in an not easy to use format.
 But thats ok, we are currently not worried about how the data looks but that we are able to retrieve the data.
-As we are currently just retrieving data.
+As we are currently just getting our feet wet on how to retrieve some data.

 ### API